sitamgithub-MSIT/TextSnap/README.md

 5. Install the required dependencies: `pip install -r requirements.txt`
 6. Run the Gradio application: `python app.py`

-Now, open up your local host and you should see the web application running.
-If you would like more information, please refer to the Gradio documentation [here](https://www.gradio.app/docs/interface).
+Now, open up your local host and see the web application running.
+For more information, please refer to the Gradio documentation [here](https://www.gradio.app/docs/interface).
 Also, a live version of the application can be found [here](https://huggingface.co/spaces/sitammeur/TextSnap).

 ## Usage